 - Freelance furniture designers can find it difficult to build a good reputation and get enough work.

-- They must be persistent in taking their portfolio and samples of their work to exhibitions and to potential clients.
-They also need to network and maintain a good contact base.
+- You must be persistent in taking your portfolio and samples of work to exhibitions and to potential clients.
+You also need to network and maintain a good contact base.